Get

 Dietary issues are another reason that your pet might be too skinny.
 This one also covers a vast number of potential issues.
 As previously stated, the food might not agree with your furry friend.
 The two most common issues are low-quality food and portion size, resulting in a calorie deficiency.

 If the food you’re feeding your Dobie is low-quality, the problem could stem from malnourishment.
-While you might be on a limited budget and looking for budget-friendly dog food, you still need to ensure that the brand has the nutrients, calories, and protein your Dobie needs to reach its ideal weight.
+While you might be on a limited budget and looking for budget-friendly dog food, you still need to ensure that the brand has the nutrients, calories, and protein your Dobie needs to reach their ideal weight.

 If you’re unsure you’re giving your dog the right amount of food, it’s best to contact your vet for help.